The Art of Recovery Symposium, Leeds

 An open, accessible breakout space and wellbeing support will be available throughout the day.

-5 x free places will be available via a simple application form for delegates from global majority backgrounds and/or those who are d/Deaf or disabled.
+5 free places are available for delegates from global majority backgrounds and/or those who are d/Deaf or disabled.

 ‘Better Together’